 Am I required to have a Barrett meal plan?

-2020-21 Academic Year: All students residing in the new Barrett residential hall will be required to purchase an ASU meal plan.
+2020-21 Academic Year: All students residing in Lantana Hall will be required to purchase an ASU meal plan.

 How is the Barrett Residential College community staffed?

 Community Directors live in the Residential Halls and Neighborhoods to provide 24/7 support to students.
 There is one professional full-time University Housing staff embedded in Barrett residential community.
 In addition, student Community Assistants and Barrett residential student leaders provide additional support within the honors residential community.

 What is the process to become a Community Assistant?

 It is not uncommon for several Barrett students to apply for Community Assistant positions because they provide students with necessary leadership and conflict resolution skills that can be further developed in any professional environment.
 CAs receive room and board, as well as a stipend.
 There is a comprehensive application process that interested individuals are required to complete, including an in-person interview process.

 Questions should be directed to Jennifer Brady at email@example.com or University Housing professional staff.

 What is the process to become a Barrett Residential Student Leader?

 Barrett Residential Student Leaders, called Hall Hosts, focus on creating an inclusive, welcoming community for honors residents, as well as creating a well-rounded schedule of events designed to promote wellness, service, and connections between Barrett students, the university, and the surrounding community.
 Students may apply for this position during the spring semester before the academic year appointment.
 For more information, contact Jennifer Brady at firstname.lastname@example.org.

 Who should I contact with a facilities request?